 Ingredients and substitutions

 Banana bread doesn’t have to be boring!
 This unique version features a mix of unexpected ingredients and a sweet oat crumble on top.
-Here’s what you need:
+Here’s what you need to make this sourdough banana bread recipe:

 - Sourdough discard - Sourdough starter is easy to make at home using flour and water.
 If you don’t have one already, buy one instead or see if your family and friends have any to spare.